Gamify-IT/run-config/README.md

 https_port=8443
 ```

-## Run
+### 4. Run

-If you finished the setup you can run the project with the following commands:
+If you finished the above steps you can run the project with the following commands:

 Run the docker containers with the following command:
 ```sh